Rottweiler Dog Breed

 Do Rottweilers Bark a Lot?

-Rottweilers are certainly capable of barking loudly when the need arises.
+Rottweilers are undoubtedly capable of barking loudly when the need arises.

 But, as with so many protection and guard dog breeds, Rottweilers are not known to be “barkers,” per se.